dirigible-io/dirigible-io.github.io/_posts/blogs/2015-10-21-blogs_dirigible_impl_sql_plugin.markdown

 4. Runtime dispatcher, which will provide the endpoint for access for these services
 5. Runtime executor, which will take the artifact and will do the processing
 6. Infrastructure - pom.xml, config.ini, feature.xml
+7. User interface for endpoints in Registry
+8. Sample template for SQL Service

 *If you are Eclipse RCP/RAP and OSGi developer, you can skip this blog and go directly by cloning the sources and looking for the Java and JavaScript plugins as example.*